 iPad OS and Android devices are great for making digital artwork, photo editing, and color-correcting tasks but they fall short when it comes to Design and 3D modeling and sculpting.

 Windows-powered devices, on the other hand, give you complete freedom to use any industry-standard software.
-You can easily transition to 3D modeling and design software – as many of the artists like to do as part of their workflow.

 Stylus – Essential Drawing tool